vite-pwa/vite-plugin-pwa/README.md

 You can find an example written in Vue 3: [ReloadPrompt.vue](./example/src/ReloadPrompt.vue).

-You can run the sample using `pnpm run example:router:start`
+You can run the example using `pnpm run example:router:start`.

 ### Automatic reload when new content available